1 2 | for i in range(0, 21): print(i ** 2) |

 if condition: statement statement ... if condition: statement statement ... else: statement ... if condition: statement elif condition: statement statement else: statement

-is true, then the indented statements below it will be executed.
+If condition is true, then the indented statements below it will be executed.

-is false, then the indented statements below it will not be
+If condition is false, then the indented statements below it will not be

 executed.
-For example, try putting the example code in example.py
+For example, try putting the example code in example.py and running

 it.
 Predict what you think will happen before running it.